Schyllert/EncryptedMessagingApp/README.md

 # messagingApp

 This was one of my early projects and it is not very well made - but it got me thinking about a lot of different interesting topics.
+At the time I had only taken two basic courses in Java programming.

 The goal with the project was to have a secure way to authenticate users and enable them to message each other without exposing their IP to an other users.
 A subgoal was to implement a role system in which certain roles could use features based on their role.

+When i worked on this project I really struggled due to the fact that the connections were stateful - and this caused all kinds of different challenges.

 Structure
 ==